KartikChinda/pixelPlex/README.md

 - On clicking these cards, we need to open up some form of a modal, for say starting a new meeting or joining a meeting etc, so now work on creating that model.

 - Model created, now we have to create the entire functionality of createMeetings.
+Most of it is done in providers, and that is where stream resides.
+Providers are essentially components that wrap up our entire application and provide functionality wherever needed.

+- Now in the Providers:
+    - Copy the boilerplate code from Stream to init.
+    - Create your client by taking information about the user from Clerk.
+    - Create the tokenProviders, in a server side rendered page.
+    -